georgeescobra/configs/README.md

     THIS IS TO STORE ALL MY CONFIGS THAT I USE use setup.py to handle and keep track of all configs needs python3 > 3.8
-    TO RUN: $./setup.py --<flag>
+    '.txt' file extension is used to differentiate a config template to other files TO RUN: $./setup.py --<flag>
 #### FLAGS:
     * more to come probs *